-Start Kestra in a single Docker container.
+Start Kestra using a single Docker container.

 bash